If you or a loved one are struggling, we can help. Request a callback today.

 Are you in control of your drinking, or does it control you?
 Most U.S. households contain alcohol in some form, and drinking a toast is a time-honored way to celebrate an achievement, like graduation or retirement.
 How do people navigate the world of alcohol, and how can you tell if you have a drinking problem?
 Alcohol abuse treatment can help you change the course of your life.
 Get help now to avoid the long-term effects of alcohol abuse and begin a new life of wellness and sobriety.

 The effects of alcohol abuse are many and can linger far beyond the day you stop drinking.
 But it is possible to heal.
 Learn about alcohol rehab, alcohol’s long-term effects, and what your options are by reaching out to Virtue Recovery Killeen today.
-You can connect via online form or by calling [Direct].
+You can connect via online form or by calling 866-843-0545.

 Long-Term Effects of Alcohol Abuse